renoise/tools/Tools/com.renoise.PhraseMate.xrnx/README.md

 # PhraseMate

-PhraseMate aims to make it more convenient to work with phrases in Renoise, particularly if you prefer a keyboard-centric workflow.
-Copy phrases into the pattern editor, or vice versa, and make the tool insert "set phrase" commands (Zxx) automatically as you are entering notes into a song.
+PhraseMate is a tool for Renoise which aims to make it more convenient to work with phrases.

+Features at a glance:

+* Offers control of all essential phrase features via keyboard and MIDI
+* Configurable converters (convert from pattern -> phrase, or vice versa)
+* Batch import, export functionality for single files or entire phrase banks
+* Property editor with mass-assignment capabilities (e.g. "raise tempo for all phrases")
+* Real-time editing which automatically inserts Zxx commands as you type/record
+* 'Smart' write mode via auto-completing text input (keyboard-centric workflow)

 ## Quickstart